lirantal/cypress-social-logins/README.md

 This Cypress library makes it possible to perform third-party logins (think oauth) for services such as GitHub, Google or Facebook.

-It does so by delegating the login process to a `puppeteer` flow that performs the login and returns the cookies for the application under test so they can be set by the calling Cypress flow for the duration of the test.
+It does so by delegating the login process to a `puppeteer` flow that performs the login and returns the cookies for the application under test, so they can be set by the calling Cypress flow for the duration of the test.

 ## Support